SciML/DiffEqFlux.jl/README.md

 ![LV Solution Plot](https://user-images.githubusercontent.com/1814174/51388169-9a07f300-1af6-11e9-8c6c-83c41e81d11c.png)

-Next we define a single layer neural network that uses the `diffeq_rd` layer function that takes the parameters and returns the solution of the `x(t)` variable.
+Next we define a single layer neural network that uses the `diffeq_adjoint` layer function that takes the parameters and returns the solution of the `x(t)` variable.
+Note that the `diffeq_adjoint` is usually preferred for ODEs, but does not extend to other differential equation types (see the performance discussion section for details).
 Instead of being a function of the parameters, we will wrap our parameters in `param` to be tracked by Flux:

 ```julia